 Doctor Bird is interested in virtual reality, but he thinks he'd get sick.
-Leo says it's pretty common and You end up disoriented..
-In fact that the Air Force found that about 11% of users suffer from VR Sim Sickness and shouldn't drive up to 24 hours after VR use.
+Leo says it's pretty common and he'll end up disoriented.
+In fact, the Air Force found that about 11% of users suffer from VR sim sickness and shouldn't drive up to 24 hours after VR use.

 Rich says that the most popular question he gets these days is on how to cut the cord and get rid of your cable or satellite connection.
 That shows a serious trend — 22 million cord cutters and 34 million "cord nevers."
 But it's also far more complicated and you really don't save any money by doing it.
 Live and local channels is also still a challenge, and there are multiple services:

 Chris wants to cut the cord, but because he lives in a rural area, he can't get a bundled alternative.
 So he's looking at relying solely on internet for his TV options.
 What's sufficient streaming?
 Leo says that for 1080p, he'll need 15-20 Mbps down.
 If he wants 4K, he'll need at least 50Mbps.
 Sling TV is a good live streaming option, but Leo's favorite is PlayStation Vue.
 Both will give him local live channels.

 Scott will want to look at the price point vs. the channels he wants.
 The nice thing about Playstation Vue is that they have live, local programming.

 Dick is thinking about cutting the cable.
 Leo says that cutting the cable may be more convenient, but it doesn't really save him money if he's streaming television.
 He'll end up paying more for his internet access and premium streaming services.

 Rick says that Leo should give Playstation Vue a try for streaming online.
 For $55, it has cable over the internet via the Playstation 3 or 4 console, Roku, etc. There are a ton more channels than Sling.